grpc/grpc.github.io/_posts/2018-05-24-kotlin-project-setup.md

 # Kotlin Gradle projects and gRPC

 Did you know that gRPC Java now has out of box support for Kotlin projects built with Gradle?
-Kotlin is a modern, statically typed language developed by JetBrains that targets the JVM and Android.
+[Kotlin](https://kotlinlang.org/) is a modern, statically typed language developed by JetBrains that targets the JVM and Android.
 It is generally easy for Kotlin programs to interoperate with existing Java libraries.
-We have added support to the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin/releases) so that the generated Java libraries are automatically picked up by Kotlin.
+To improve this experience further, we have added support to the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin/releases) so that the generated Java libraries are automatically picked up by Kotlin.
 You can now add the protobuf-gradle-plugin to your Kotlin project, and use gRPC just like you would with a typical Java project.

 <!--more-->
-The follow examples show you how to configure a project for a JVM application and an Android application using Kotlin.
+The following examples show you how to configure a project for a JVM application and an Android application using Kotlin.

 ### Kotlin gRPC client and server